Zenith Albatross Z-12: Design and development

-The Zenith Albtross Z-12 was designed and built by the Zenith Aircraft Company of Santa Ana, California and first flew there in January 1930.
+The Zenith Albatross Z-12 was designed and built by the Zenith Aircraft Company of Santa Ana, California and first flew there in January 1930.
 By October 1929 Schofield Inc had bought the rights to build it at their Los Angeles factory and by January 1930 the prototype had been re-engined there.

 When the Albatross first flew in January 1928 it was described as the largest aircraft built on the West Coast.
 It was a three-engined, high wing monoplane with a span of 90 ft and a large passenger cabin, designed for long haul routes including those from coast to coast.
 Its two spar wing was rectangular in plan out to rounded tips and braced on each side by a parallel pair of streamlined struts from the lower fuselage longerons to the spars.